MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/development/character-data-represented-incorrectly-code-page-differs-code-page.md

 ---
 title: Character data is incorrect when the code page differs
-description: Provides workarounds for problems that character data is represented incorrectly when the code page of the client computer differs from the code page of the database in SQL Server. ms.date: 07/04/2023 ms.custom: sap:Database Design and Development
+description: Provides workarounds for problems that character data is represented incorrectly when the code page of the client computer differs from the code page of the database. ms.date: 07/04/2023 ms.custom: sap:Database Design and Development
 ---